idaholab/moose/modules/stochastic_tools/doc/content/source/multiapps/PODFullSolveMultiApp.md

 ## Example Syntax

-This MultiApp type needs a `trainer` parameter which allows to access certain data members of a [PODReducedBasisTrainer.md].
+This MultiApp type needs a [!param](/MultiApps/PODFullSolveMultiApp/trainer_name) parameter which allows to access certain data members of a [PODReducedBasisTrainer.md].
 Otherwise, the input syntax is the same as in case of [SamplerFullSolveMultiApp.md].